-4 Government Effectiveness Institutional capacity: The public sector reform agenda is outstanding. • The commitment to introduce human resource reforms into the public service is demonstrated by the Public Service Transformation Agenda which is to receive IDB support.
-The Agenda represents a roadmap for improving capacity and improved public services in selected agencies.
-These will include an e-government portal and a chain of multi-service delivery centres. • The IDB and the UNDP is providing technical assistance to support the strengthening of programme management capacity within the Ministry of Public Administration. • After 'green' and 'white paper' consultations, new legislation for local government reform will be introduced and presented before the Parliament in the course of 2009.
-Public finance management: This Public Expenditure and • Output based budgeting is being progressively (but slowly) introduced.
-Financial Accountability (PEFA) assessment was initiated and sponsored by the European Commission.
-It has been undertaken with the formal agreement and active • The Heritage and Stabilization Fund (HSF) was established with passing of the HSF Act No. 6 in March 2007.
+- Output based budgeting is being progressively (but slowly) introduced. - The Heritage and Stabilization Fund (HSF) was established with passing of the HSF Act No. 6 in March 2007.
 The purpose of the Fund is to save and invest from production business.
-The Fund is now at a total of US\$ 8 billion. support of the Government of Trinidad and Tobago.
-The assessment adopts the widely accepted methodology of the • The 'Vision 2020' Plan will be the basis of Trinidad and Tobago's economic and social planning and will introduce some aspects of a medium term economic framework to PFM.
-Public Financial Management Performance Measurement Framework (PFM-PMF).
-The approach is based upon a • The 2008 Public Financial Management was deemed satisfactory in the EC-funded study which was completed in October 2008.
-The systems governing the careful consideration of the annual budgetary cycle, budgetary control, accounting, demonstrated observable public recording and reporting generally work well and provide financial management (PFM) trustworthy and credible data.
-Although the accounting systems, procedures and systems are largely manual and old fashioned, audit practices in Trinidad and arrangements are satisfactory in financial and Tobago. compliance terms and there are plans to introduce performance auditing.
+The Fund is now at a total of US\$ 8 billion. - The 'Vision 2020' Plan will be the basis of Trinidad and Tobago's economic and social planning and will introduce some aspects of a medium term economic framework to PFM. - The 2008 Public Financial Management was deemed satisfactory in the EC-funded study which was completed in October 2008.
+The systems governing the careful consideration of the demonstrated observable public financial management (PFM) systems, procedures and practices in Trinidad and Tobago. annual budgetary cycle, budgetary control, accounting, recording and reporting generally work well and provide trustworthy and credible data.
+Although the accounting systems are largely manual and old fashioned, audit arrangements are satisfactory in financial and compliance terms and there are plans to introduce performance auditing.